renpy/renpy/sphinx/source/atl.rst

     :type: None or (int, int)
     :default: None

     If not None, gives the upper-left corner of the crop box.
-This takes priority over crop.
+Crop takes priority over corners.

 .. transform-property:: corner2

     :type: None or (int, int)
     :default: None

     If not None, gives the lower right corner of the crop box.
-This takes priority over crop.
+Cropt takes priority over corners.

 .. transform-property:: size